Lumi-supercomputer/Getting_Started_with_AI_workshop/09_Extreme_scale_AI/README.md

 ## I/O considerations hands-on exercise

-In our computer vision example, we experienced the I/O limits - we aimed at using flash storage.
+In our computer vision example, we were close to I/O limits - we aimed at using flash storage.
 If one would have used scratch storage it would have been worse.
 However, the limits of flash storage wouldn't have let us have the complete set of files.
 So there are always tradeoffs we have to observe.

 ### 1. Play with datasets and training models